IntersectMBO/plutus-apps/plutus-chain-index/README_marconi.md

 ### Oura

-Oura provides very similar functionality with an implementation in Rust and has good connectivity with cloud infrastructure like Kafka.
+Oura, implemented in Rust, functions as a notification system that indexers provide.
+It has good connectivity with cloud infrastructure like Kafka.
 Marconi provides similar functionality implemented in Haskell to make it easy for Haskell programmers to customize it.

 ### Scrolls

+Scrolls is the storage and query solution that our indexers provide.
 Like Scrolls, we can be selective for what is to be indexed.
 Scrolls can store into multiple databases.
 Marconi is currently focused on local DBs like SQL lite.

 ### Carp

 ## Customizing Marconi

-Specific applications customize Marconi by defining a custom datatype that is passed in the event stream along with functions for translating to and from the type.

-Assumption: Marconi has a typeclass for the necessary functions.

-The streaming component is customized with a filter function that translates blocks into user-defined types that are wrapped in the streaming event type.

-TODO: Decide/document the filter function and the API for customization.

-The indexing component is customized with a corresponding function that takes the user-defined type and translates them into database types.
+You can customize indexing in the following ways:

+1. *This statement is a placeholder:* A function that is given events and current state outputs notifications.

+2. Customize how a function performs queries by determining the following aspects of the function:

+   * The query type.
+Because Marconi uses an Abstract Data Type (ADT), you need to define the types of queries that the indexer responds to.
+   * Query for certain slot numbers by determining the point in the in-memory history where you want to run the query.
+   * Weigh considerations for in-memory and on-disk data.
+The query function produces a result by merging the in-memory and on-disk data.
+If you are concerned only with on-disk data, then you can query the database directly.

+3. Customize a function that stores buffered data.
+While there is no connection to any storage mechanism, there is a nice API is available, and you are encouraged to change it to suit your needs.
+Changing it is very simple.

+Marconi uses the `streaming` library so you can make use of its many combinators.

 ## Documentation